 - The Project Board will generally be required to be established when using the PW-CF2 form of contract.
 Before tender the Contracting Authority states on the Form of Tender Schedule 1A how many members are on the board from each party.
 This can vary from 1 member to 3 members from each party.
 Names of members are not disclosed until decision to appoint has been made, but are inserted before appointment.
 There is guidance as to who these members should be in the CWMF GN 3.1.1. (they should be fully independent of the ER). - Standing Conciliator; A Standing Conciliator may also be agreed prior to appointment, this is mandatory for projects in excess of ten million euro.
 The option to appoint a conciliator for each dispute is available for projects below this value.
 The costs for the Standing Conciliator should be finalised and reserve sum removed from the contract sum and replaced with agreed Standing Conciliator costs prior to appointment, refer to CWMF FTS2.
-Standing Conciliator to be appointed by joint agreement.

-This Employers Agent on Site will report observations to the Employers Representative, but should not be a delegated approval role from ER.
-The authority and role of any employer's on-site agent will need to be clearly defined and explained to ER, Contractor and on-site agent.
+Standing Conciliator to be appointed by joint agreement. - Employers On-site Agent: Whilst not contractually mandatory the appointment of an on-site agent is recommended in some capacity with particular regard to larger / more complex schemes.
+This may be a Clerk of Works, Resident Engineer or other employer's personnel.
+This position will not be involved with certifying, approving or instructing works in any way.
+They will, however, record works as they are being done and observe that the works are being carried out in accordance with the Works Requirements and agreed design.
+This agent will report to the Employers Representative, but should not be a delegated approval role from the ER.
+The authority and role of any employer's on site agent will need to be clearly defined and explained to the ER, Contractor, and on site agent.
 Experience of various forms of MMC should be a minimum requirement for the site agent.